 Treasurer: Authority to manage the investment program is granted to the publicly elected County Treasurer, and derived from the following: ORS 294.035 to 294.053, 294.125 to 294.145, and 294.810.
-The Treasurer shall be responsible for all transactions undertaken and with the Investment Manager, shall establish a system of controls to regulate the activities of subordinate officials.
+The Treasurer shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinate officials.
 No person may engage in an investment transaction without approval of the Treasurer

-Treasury Manager: Administration of the investment program is hereby delegated to the Treasury Manager, who under the direction of the Treasurer shall act in accordance with established written procedures and internal controls for the operation of the investment program consistent with this investment policy.
+Deputy Treasurer: Administration of the investment program is hereby delegated to the Deputy Treasurer, who under the direction and supervision of the Treasurer shall act in accordance with established written procedures and internal controls for the operation of the investment program consistent with this investment policy.